 9. Mantecare: The secret to authentic Italian pasta

 The verb “mantecare” in Italian describes the act of taking the pasta water off the stove one to two minutes before it is ready.
 To make pasta the Italian way, finish cooking the water in the sauce so it absorbs the sauce.
 That is one of the secrets to tasty, amazing pasta!
+And now, let’s see the last of the fun facts about pasta!

 10. Famous Italian pasta